-- When the airfare receipt shows Reimbursements for an upgrade to business or first class accommodation require - Without further justification, the traveler may be reimbursed at the lower of the lowest regular fare rate available2-and actual cost, or - b. the traveler shall provide a memo stating the case of official necessity, for approval by the Department Head1. - 5.
-LACERS will pay directly for airfare booked with the City's authorized business travel service.
-CalTravelStore. - 6.
-If CalTravelStore is not used, LACERS travelers must use their personal credit card to book flights or other modes of transportation. - 7.
+If CalTravelStore is not used, LACERS travelers must use their personal credit card to book flights or other modes of transportation.
 Consistent with Federal and City travel standards, coupons, or promotional mileage credits earned by the traveler during the course of LACERS business travel may be used for LACERS or personal business.
-The traveler will not be reimbursed for such coupons or promotional mileage credits used for LACERS travel. - 8.
+The traveler will not be reimbursed for such coupons or promotional mileage credits used for LACERS travel.
 Fees for the first checked baggage will be reimbursed.
-Fees for additional checked baggage may be reimbursed if a justification for an official business need is provided. - 9.
-The cost of air flight insurance is not eligible for reimbursement. - 10.
-With pre-approval of the Department Head, refundable airline tickets may be purchased if the traveler provides acceptable justification that the benefit of booking a refundable ticket outweighs the risk of changes in travel plans.
+Fees for additional checked baggage may be reimbursed if a justification travelers must use their personal credit card to book flights or other modes of 8. transportation.
+Consistent with Federal and City travel standards, coupons, or promotional mileage credits earned by the traveler during the course of LACERS business travel may be used for LACERS or personal business.
+The traveler will not be reimbursed for such coupons or promotional mileage credits used for LACERS travel.
+Fees for the first checked baggage will be reimbursed.
+Fees for additional checked baggage may be reimbursed if a justification for an official business need is provided.